LogoLogo

 • Double click the downloaded .dmg file.
 Double click Illumina Service Connector in the window that opens to start the installer.
 Run through the installer, and fill out the initialization key when asked for it.

-• To start the connector, once installed or after a reboot, open the app.
+• To start the connector once installed or after a reboot, open the app.
 You can find the app on the location where you installed it.
 The connector icon will appear in your dock when the app is running.

-• In the platform on the Connectivity page you can check whether your local connector has been connected with the platform.
-This can take 60 seconds after you started your connector locally and you may need to refresh the Connectivity page using the refresh button in the right top corner of the page to see the latest status of your connector.
+• In the platform on the Connectivity page, you can check whether your local connector has been connected with the platform.
+This can take 60 seconds after you started your connector locally, and you may need to refresh the Connectivity page using the refresh button in the top right corner of the page to see the latest status of your connector.

 • The connector app needs to be closed to shut down your computer.
 You can do this from within your dock.